Takashiidobe/notes/src/books/probabilistic-data-structures-and-algorithms-for-big-data-applications/hashing.md

 RadioGatún is an improvement of the Panama hash function.
-The algorithm splits the input into a sequence of blocks which are injected into the algorithm\'s internal state using a special function.
+The algorithm splits the input into a sequence of blocks which are injected into the algorithm's internal state using a special function.
 That is followed by an iterative application of single non-cryptographic functions (the belt-and-mill).